SlackBuffer/blockchain-web/Go/TGPL.md

 - The value of a constant must be a number, string, or boolean
 - If a variable is not explicitly initialized, it's implicitly initialized to the *zero value* of its type
 - `if`
-    - Go allows a simple statement such as a local variable to precede the `if` condition
+    - Go allows a simple statement such as a local variable declaration to precede the `if` condition
         - `if err := r.ParseForm(); err != nil {...}` reduces the scope of variable `err`
 - `switch`
     - Cases are evaluated from top to bottom, so the first matching one is executed